Amet13/twertb/README.md

 ## Get a Telegram message when exchange rate is favorable

-Add to cron task for every 10 minutes checks and get alert when 1 EUR > 70 RUB:
+Add to cron task for every 10 minutes checks and get alert when `1 EUR > 70 RUB`:
 ```
 $ crontab -e
 */10 * * * * /usr/bin/python3 /path/to/twertb/ -s EUR -t RUB -u -a 70 --token ${TOKEN} --id ${ID} &> /dev/null